 There are a number of subjects which students will have had no exposure to whilst in Year 7 and 8.
-It is therefore our intention to provide students with taster lessons for these subjects during the week commencing 27th February.
+It is therefore our intention to provide students with taster lessons for these subjects during the week commencing 26th February.
 This will give them a taste of what the subject entails and whether they are likely to enjoy it.
-Students will be asked by tutors which course they would most like a taster in.
+After options evening, students will be asked by tutors to select the course they would most like a taster in.
 Additionally, this will be supported by options evening, during which students and parents/carers will have the opportunity visit subject areas of interest.
 This will provide valuable insights into the course, from the staff who teach it.